Jackson-Milton High School

 Jackson-Milton High School is a public high school in Jackson Township, Ohio, United States.
 It is the only high school in the Jackson-Milton Local School District.
 Sports teams are called the Blue Jays, and they compete in the Ohio High School Athletic Association as a member of the Mahoning Valley Athletic Conference.
+Jackson-Milton has a YouTube channel named WFLK – The Flock.